sharmalab/Hummingbird/README.md

       "level": "WARNING",
       "type": "AmiOsCompatibleValidator",
       "message": "Could not check node AMI ami-08ddea673d79b8450 OS and cluster OS ubuntu2004 compatibility, please make sure they are compatible before cluster creation and update operations."
+    },
+    {
+      "level": "WARNING",
+      "type": "DomainAddrValidator",
+      "message": "The use of the ldaps protocol is strongly encouraged for security reasons."
+    },
+    {
+      "level": "WARNING",
+      "type": "PasswordSecretArnValidator",
+      "message": "Cannot validate secret arn:aws:secretsmanager:region-id:123456789012:secret:MicrosoftAD.Admin.Password due to lack of permissions.
+Please refer to ParallelCluster official documentation for more information."
     }
   ]
 }